-The Entomology Collection at the Museum contains around 200,000 specimens, including both insects and arachnids.
-The collections focus primarily on the Santa Barbara region, including significant holdings from the California Channel Islands.
-Apart from the Islands material the collection is strong in beetles (Coleoptera), butterflies (Lepidoptera), and parasitic wasps (Hymenoptera).
+The Entomology Collection at the Museum contains over 300,000 specimens, including both insects and arachnids.
+The collections focus primarily on the Santa Barbara region, including important holdings from the California Channel Islands.
+In addition to Channel Islands material, the collection is very strong in California beetles (Coleoptera), moths and butterflies (Lepidoptera), and parasitic wasps (Hymenoptera).

 Representation is very strong from the Transverse Ranges, including the mountains of Santa Barbara, Ventura, Kern, Los Angeles, San Bernardino, and Riverside counties.
 Desert areas to the east are also well represented, as is the southern Sierra Nevada.

 Recent collection growth has resulted primarily from regional surveys conducted through the California Beetle Project, developed and led by former curator Michael Caterino, and continued at a reduced but sustained level by current curator Matthew Gimmel.
 These surveys are described more thoroughly through the project webpages, which also includes a searchable specimen-level database (but see note below for the new database platform; the California Beetle Project page is no longer updated).
 As for the general collection, it has grown significantly through the incorporation of bulk trapping residues from which beetles have been extracted.
 This includes samples from Malaise, Lindgren, pitfall, and flight interception trapping, as well as extensive litter sifting, and they are full of other interesting arthropods awaiting further study.
 The collection has also been the beneficiary of of several important donations, especially of local moths and butterflies.